qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 Variants with support for Miryoku without a specific keymap:
 - 3x5_3

+### Custom Keymaps

+For more information on customizing keymaps, take a look at the primary documentation for [Customizing Your Keymap](/docs/faq_keymap.md) in the main readme.md.

 ## Required Hardware

 Apart from diodes and key switches for the keyboard matrix in each half, you will need: